polyccon/cv/CV.md

 * Buit and deployed an automatic machine learning API, hosted on the SherlockML platform.
 Tech stack: Python framework Flask, postgres and rq

-Some projects I've worked on:
+Some other projects I've worked on:

 * An express/handlebars/postgres boilerplate: [Boilerplate](https://github.com/polyccon/boilerplate)
 * A questionnaire for young people with mental health problems, for the [Anna